 Top 3: Video.js HTML5 Player

-Video.js is an awesome HTML5 Video Player, built with Javascript and CSS that helps codec detection and will fall back on Flash if it is not supported.
+Video.js is an awesome free HTML5 video player, built with Javascript and CSS that helps codec detection and will fall back on Flash if it is not supported.
 It uses the new element of HTML – video tag that is built into modern browsers and javascript to add custom controls, new functionality, and fix cross browser bugs.

 - Video.js Video Demo »